Paul Marsden: Labour Member of Parliament

-Marsden was elected as the first (and thus far only) Labour MP for Shrewsbury and Atcham at the 1997 general election with a swing of 11.4%; a seat which he held at the 2001 election with a further swing of 5.5%.
+Marsden was elected as the first Labour MP for Shrewsbury and Atcham at the 1997 general election with a swing of 11.4%; a seat which he held at the 2001 election with a further swing of 5.5%.
 At 29 years of age, he was one of the youngest MPs elected in 1997.
 He spoke in the Commons for the first time on 21 May 1997 and in an otherwise traditional maiden speech, joked prophetically about refusing to be intimidated by the Whips.
 He was nominated to serve on the Agriculture Select Committee and remained for four years quietly serving on the committee.

 On 14 April 1999, Marsden introduced the Cancer Care Bill with backing from cancer charities including Macmillan Cancer Support, under the Ten Minute Rule that would create the first comprehensive directory of cancer services in the UK to aid patients in identifying the location and type of cancer care available.
 The Bill prompted Ruth Fermor Allan to create such a directory called Cancer Care 2000, which was published by Cambridge Healthcare Publishing Ltd in November 2000.

 In March 2001, Marsden with cross party support put forward a Doorstep Recycling Bill, mandating the collection of recyclable materials from streets.
 The Bill was backed by Friends of the Earth.
 The Bill did not succeed that year but the Government eventually backed a similar Bill by Joan Ruddock and the Municipal Waste Recycling Bill was passed in October 2003, increasing the levels of recycling of residential waste.